pefarrell/pefarrell.github.io/index.md

 <p>2025-06-12: I will host <a href="https://chercheurs.lille.inria.fr/ccances/">Clément Cancès</a> for a <a href="https://www.maths.ox.ac.uk/node/70689">talk in the Computational Mathematics and Applications Seminar series</a>.</p>

-<p>2025-06-10: Umberto Zerbinati will talk at the <a href="https://sites.google.com/view/mathematical-methods-for-waves/home">Mathematical Methods for Wave Problems</a> meeting in Leicester, UK.</p>

 <h2 id="news">News</h2>

+<p>2025-06-10: Umberto Zerbinati spoke at the <a href="https://sites.google.com/view/mathematical-methods-for-waves/home">Mathematical Methods for Wave Problems</a> meeting in Leicester, UK.</p>

 <p>2025-05-29: Welcome to <a href="https://kaibohu.github.io/">Kaibo Hu</a>, who will join the Numerical Analysis group as faculty later this year!</p>